jezinho22/teched-201/201-class-06/readme.md

 <a href="http://simpleprogrammer.com/2013/07/15/understanding-the-problem-domain-is-the-hardest-part-of-programming">Understanding the problem domain is the hardest part of programming</a>

 <p style="color: green;">Spend your time understanding the problem - until it really makes sense.
 Then spend time 'manually' trying out a solution - eg verbally, on paper, physically.
-Then spend time writing the solution in words - in pseudo-code.
-Spend much less time converting this into actual code, full code, maybe starting from the least elegant, most brute force, longwinded solution.
-Finally optimise as per parameters given in the problem</p>
+Then see if you can optimise it, verbally and manually.
+Then spend time writing the solution in words - in pseudo-code - in comments in the IDE.
+Spend much less time converting this into actual code, writing between the lines of pseudo-code comments.
+This helps make code more semantic eg in naming of variables and functions.
+Finally optimise if you can.</p>

 <a href="https://betterprogramming.pub/intermediate-javascript-whats-the-difference-between-primitive-values-and-object-references-e863d70677b" target="_blank">What’s the difference between primitive values and object references in JavaScript?</a>